 (1) General Requirements.

 (A) An Applicant requesting funding from the Department must submit an Application in order to be considered for an award.
 An Application must be complete (including all required exhibits and supporting materials) and submitted by the required program deadline.
 If an Application, including the corresponding Application fee as described in §11.901 of this chapter, is not submitted to the Department on or before the applicable deadline, the Applicant will be deemed not to have made an Application; provided, however, that errors in the calculation of applicable fees may be cured via an Administrative Deficiency.
-The deficiency period for curing fee errors will be three business days and may not be extended.
+The deficiency period for curing fee errors will be three business days from the date the fee was originally required to be submitted and may not be extended.
 Failure to cure such an error timely will be grounds for termination.

 (B) Applying for multifamily funds from the Department is a technical process that must be followed completely.
 As a result of the competitive nature of some funding sources, an Applicant should proceed on the assumption that deadlines are fixed and firm with respect to both date and time and cannot be waived except where authorized and for truly extraordinary circumstances, such as the occurrence of a significant natural disaster that makes timely adherence impossible.
-If an Applicant chooses to submit by delivering an item physically to the Department, it is the Applicant's responsibility to be within the Department's doors by the appointed deadline.
+If checks or original Carryover Allocation Agreements are physically delivered to the Department, it is the Applicant's responsibility to be within the Department's doors by the appointed deadline.
+All Applications and all related materials are to be delivered electronically pursuant to the Multifamily Programs Procedures Manual.
 Applicants are strongly encouraged to submit the required items well in advance of established deadlines.
-Applicants must ensure that all documents are legible, properly organized and tabbed, and that materials provided in digital media are fully readable by the Department.
-Department staff receiving an application may perform a cursory review to see if there are any glaring or readily apparent problems.
-This is a cursory review and may not be relied upon as confirmation that the Application was complete or in proper form.
+Applicants must ensure that all documents are legible, properly organized and tabbed, and that materials are fully readable by the Department.

 (C) The Applicant must timely upload a PDF copy and Excel copy of the complete Application to the Department’s secure web transfer server.
 Each copy must be in a single file and individually bookmarked as further described in the Multifamily Programs Procedures Manual.
 Additional files required for Application submission (e.g., Third Party Reports) outside the Uniform Application must also be uploaded to the secure web transfer server.
 It is the responsibility of the Applicant to confirm the upload to the Department’s secure web transfer server was successful and to do so in advance of the deadline.
 Where there are instances of computer problems, mystery glitches, etc. that prevent the Application from being received by the Department prior to the deadline the Application may be terminated.